YINGMAgator/Supermario_seq/README.md

 If log_internal is set to 500 and with 6 processes working in parallel, it takes about 5 hours to converge.

-Set argument start_initial is add some randomness to the environment, it is not necessary.
-You can set it as "reset" to get a more stable results and faster training speed.
+Argument start_initial (when it is set to "random") is to add some randomness to the environment, it is not necessary.
+You can set it as "reset" to get a more stable result and faster training speed.

 The test_seq.py is used to check the results after training.
-Make sure the argument is test_seq.py and train_seq.py are set to the same value.
+Make sure the all arguments in test_seq.py and train_seq.py are set to the same value.